DavidVazquez22/EVChargePlanner/README.md

 All endpoints except `/api/auth/*` require a valid JWT.

-## Roadmap / in progress

-- [ ] Deployment to Azure with GitHub Actions CD
+## Possible future improvements

-- [ ] Second `IPriceProvider` implementation for Spain (REE/ESIOS)
+- Second `IPriceProvider` implementation for Spain (REE/ESIOS)
-- [ ] Move the JWT signing key out of `appsettings.json` into a proper secret store before production use
+- Move the JWT signing key into Azure Key Vault instead of a plain environment variable

 ## Notes

 Built as the second project in a portfolio aimed at DAM (Desarrollo de Aplicaciones Multiplataforma) internship applications, following an earlier fleet-management project (FleetManager).
-Focused on going beyond basic CRUD into real algorithmic logic, external data integration, and containerized deployment.
+Focused on going beyond basic CRUD into real algorithmic logic, external data integration, and a full cloud deployment.